 Guide: Oh, good idea, but he might get suspicious or think you will run off with it, let’s do a NATURE Check.

-Dana/Viktor: My “Itinerant Gambler” CONCEPT is 6D, which is much better.
+Dana/Viktor: My “Itinerant Gambler” CALLING is 6D, which is much better.
 Can I use that?

 Guide: Maybe, can you tell me how it applies?